zarquon42b/Morpho/README.md

 	install.packages("Morpho")

-#### Installation of the R-package Morpho from sourceforge/github (latest release): ####
-1. Make sure to work with the latest version of R and install dependencies (type the following commands into your R terminal):

-        install.packages(c("rgl","doParallel","colorRamps","yaImpute","RcppArmadillo"))

-  Also required are the packages 'Matrix' and 'parallel' which usually are already installed as R's recommended packages.

-2. Download the version suitable for your OS from [sourceforge](https://sourceforge.net/projects/morpho-rpackage/) or [github](https://github.com/zarquon42b/Morpho/releases).
-Either the compiled package (for Windows and OS X) or the source tarball (Linux).

-3. Installation command from within R:

-        install.packages("Path_to_downloaded_package_Morpho[Version_OS]",repos=NULL)

-4. check if the package can be loaded:

-        load package: library(Morpho)

 #### Installation of the R-package Morpho (development snapshot) using *devtools*: ####

 ##### Install prerequisites #####

 1. Install *devtools* from within R (Ubuntu/Debian users will have to install *libcurl4-gnutls-dev* beforehand):